KSPanwar/Incubate_assignment/README.md

  # Step 2:  Given String s contains any amount of number comma separated
  no chnages in code function as all the test cases passed with the last refactor of Step1
  ![ScreenShot](./images/AnyAmountOfNumbers.jpg)

+ # Step 3: Given String s contains any amount of number but  each place can have \n
+ Support new line character \n